jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Containers Tutorial.rst

 For a more detailed introduction to containers please see the `Containers at TACC tutorial <https://containers-at-tacc.readthedocs.io/en/latest/index.html>`_.

 You have also now completed the first section of this tutorial.
-In the next section, we will expand on building AI/ML containers at TACC by building a customized Dockerfile for a specific applicaiton using BERT.
+In the next section, we will detail how to build  your own container on top of a CUDA base container, install pytorch and other dependencies, and upload it to TACC systems.